Learning Center August 16, 2021 Updated Date: May 8, 2025Reading Time: 12 minutes

 How often should I update a DDoS Response Playbook?

-The answer varies based on organization and industry.
-But at a minimum, the plan should be reviewed at least annually to ensure that the information is still up to date and applicable to any DDoS attack scenario.
+The answer varies depending on the organization and industry.
+But the plan should be reviewed at least annually to ensure that the information is up to date and applicable to any DDoS attack scenario.

 Can a firewall stop a DDoS attack?

-While a firewall may block some traffic, in most cases firewalls will need extra support from other tools like the ones mentioned above in order to stop a DDoS attack.
+While a firewall may block some traffic, in most cases, it will need extra support from other tools, such as the ones mentioned above, to stop a DDoS attack.

 What is a DDoS botnet?